 - Environmental factors: OCD may trigger or amplify in people who suffer severe trauma, stress, or illnesses.

 Because OCD is considered a multifactorial disorder, it often requires a tailored OCD treatment to meet the individual’s needs.
-At New Era Rehabilitation in Bridgeport, you’ll find OCD specialists that understand your unique situation and treat you with the care and understanding you require.
+At New Era Rehabilitation in Bridgeport, you’ll find OCD specialists who understand your unique situation and treat you with the care and understanding you require.

 OCD and Addiction are Often Co-Occurring